Rotherhithe Tunnel: Usage

 Like many other London tunnels and bridges, the tunnel carries far more traffic than it was designed for.
 Shortly after opening 2,600 vehicles a day, mostly horse-drawn, and 14,000 pedestrians a day were using the tunnel – figures which were seen as easily justifying the expense of its construction.
 By 1955, usage had quadrupled to 10,500 vehicles a day and by 1997 usage had tripled again, to over 34,000 vehicles a day.
 The heavy usage, particularly during rush hours, can lead to significant congestion and tailbacks.

 The junctions at either side of the tunnel constrain further growth and therefore current traffic levels have remained at 1997 levels.
 Pedestrian numbers are now very low at around 20 per day, whilst cyclists number between 150 and 200 per day.

 The launch of the Ford Model T car only months after the tunnel opened initiated a rapid increase in car ownership and by the late 1920s motor vehicles had all but replaced horse-drawn vehicles, which were banned from the tunnel in 1952.
 The original ventilation system consisted of two fans supplying fresh air in each of shafts 1 and 4 to a duct below the roadway which in turn feed via 28 grilles spaced evenly along the road into the tunnel.
 In 1930, following several incidents, including one where 49 people were taken to hospital, the ventilation was upgraded with more powerful fans and extract fans were added in shafts 2 and 3.
 As traffic has increased, periodically the ventilation fans have been upgraded however the underlying concept has remained the same.

 Alternative crossings include Tower Bridge to the west or the Greenwich foot tunnel to the east.
 Rotherhithe station is almost adjacent to the southern tunnel entrance, and Limehouse (in Ratcliffe Lane) is the closest station to the northern entrance.

 Local buses used to pass through the tunnel.
 Route 82 ran between Stepney East Station (now Limehouse) and St. Marychurch Street in Rotherhithe, before being withdrawn in 1968.
 The tunnel remained unserved until route P14 commenced in 1988 from Surrey Quays and the Isle of Dogs.
-This route was withdrawn and partially replaced by a new 395 route in 1999 running from Limehouse (Burdett Road) instead of the Isle of Dogs.
-The 395 route was withdrawn without replacement on 28 April 2006, due to high running costs and low passenger usage.
-By this time it was the only Transport for London bus route that still used mini-buses, which were necessary due to the tunnel's width restriction.
+This route was withdrawn and partially replaced by a new 395 route in 1999, running from Limehouse (Burdett Road) instead of the Isle of Dogs.
+The 395 route was withdrawn without replacement on 28 April 2006 due to low passenger usage.
+By this time, it was the only Transport for London bus route that still used minibuses, in the form of three Mercedes-Benz Sprinters operated by First London, which were necessary due to the tunnel's width restriction.

 One iteration of the opening credits of the 1970s TV series The Professionals feature the Rotherhithe Tunnel whilst the 1951 film Pool of London features a police chase scene in the tunnel and shoot-out up and around the shafts.
 The video for The Specials' song "Ghost Town" was partially filmed in the tunnel.